sclaussen/cathedral2021/README.md

 for the A, B, and C routes (giving us a really long initial pitch of around ~330 feet).

 Caden loved this initial long pitch and climbed really well.

-Here were a few Caden quotes from pitch 1:
+Here were a few of his quotes from the first pitch:
 - On learning what it's like to follow Jon: "There's no protection whatsoever."
 - While waiting for Jon to build the anchor: "Awesome view I love it."